RiL3z/RiL3z.github.io/_posts/2019-03-04-After-Action-Report.md

 16. 3:35-4pm: I bullshitted with the bus driver on the whole ride home.
 He likes mixing cock-tails, his new truck, and talking about haunted houses.
 17. 4-5:45pm: I made two bun-less burgers and had a bowl of kale with no dressing.
 18. 5:45-6pm: Headed out the door to attend part of a University of Minnesota Alumni meeting since I am contemplating getting a master's degree there.
-19. At 6:10pm I arrived at the "Barcamp" at Fulton Beer, located at 414 6th Ave N.
+19. At 6:10pm I arrived at the "Barcamp" meeting at Fulton Beer, located at 414 6th Ave N.
-20. I ate some free food, drank a free beer, watched a presentation on giving presentations, and then got bored, gave away my 2nd drink ticket to someone and left.
+20. I ate some free food (nacho themed buffet), drank a free beer, watched a presentation on giving presentations, and then got bored, gave away my 2nd drink ticket to someone and left.
 21. At 7:30pm I arrived back on my apartment and sat down to start writing this report.

 ## Deviations